Large doses of ionizing radiation can cause acute illness by reducing the production of blood cells and damaging the digestive tract.

 Exposure also occurs from other manufactured sources, such as radiation accidents and fallout from previous nuclear weapons testing.
 However, these exposures represent a minor part of most people’s annual exposure.
 Typically, radiation accidents involve people who work with radioactive materials and with x-ray sources, such as food irradiators, industrial radiography sources, and x-ray machines.
 Such workers may receive significant doses of radiation.
 These accidents are rare and typically result from failure to follow safety procedures.
 Radiation exposure has also occurred from lost or stolen medical or industrial sources containing large amounts of radioactive material.
 Radiation injuries have also occurred to patients receiving radiation therapy and certain medical procedures that are guided by a pulsed x-ray beam that shows a moving x-ray image on a screen (fluoroscopy).
 Some of these injuries to patients are the result of accidents or improper use but sometimes, in more complex cases, appropriate use of such procedures may cause unavoidable radiation-induced complications and tissue reactions.

 On rare occasions, substantial amounts of radioactive material have been released from nuclear power plants, including the Three Mile Island plant in Pennsylvania in 1979, the Chernobyl plant in the Ukraine in 1986, and the Fukushima Daiichi plant in Japan in 2011.
 The Three Mile Island accident did not result in major radiation exposure.
 In fact, people living within 1 mile (1.6 kilometers) of the plant received only an additional dose of about 0.08 mSv.
 However, the average dose to the approximately 115,000 people who were evacuated from the area near the Chernobyl plant was about 30 mSv.
 For comparison, the typical dose from a single CT scan is between 4 and 8 mSv.
 People working at the Chernobyl plant received significantly more.
 More than 30 workers and emergency responders died within a few months of the accident, and many more developed acute radiation sickness.
 There was low-level contamination from Chernobyl as far away as Europe, Asia, and even (to a lesser extent) in North America.
 The average cumulative radiation dose to populations living in areas with low-level contamination (various regions of Belarus, Russia, and Ukraine) over a 20-year period after the accident was estimated to be about 9 mSv.
 It should be noted that the average annual extra dose (0.5 to 1.5 mSv per year) received by residents of the territories contaminated by Chernobyl fallout is generally lower than typical background radiation in the United States (3 mSv per year).
 Some workers at the Fukushima Daiichi plant were exposed to significant doses of radiation; however, there were no deaths or permanent radiation-induced tissue reactions.
 People living within 12 miles (20 kilometers) of the Fukushima Daiichi plant were evacuated because of concerns about radiation exposure.
 However, estimates are that almost no nearby residents received more than about 5 mSv.
-The World Health Organization predicts that cancer deaths related to this accident will be low.
+The World Health Organization predicts that cancer deaths related to this accident will be very low.

 Nuclear weapons release massive amounts of energy and radiation.
 These weapons have not been used against people since 1945.
 However, several nations now have nuclear weapons, and terrorist groups have also tried to obtain them or build their own, increasing the possibility that these weapons will again be used.
 The vast majority of the casualties due to the detonation of a nuclear weapon result from the blast and thermal burns.
 A smaller fraction of the casualties (although still a high number) result from radiation-induced illness.